stanford-cs348k/project/README.md

 ### Team Responsibilities

 Please provide a [very short] breakdown of which parts of the project were performed by each team member.
-In general we hope to (and intend to) give all team members the same grade, but we still want to know what everyone worked on and what their role was.
+In general we intend to give all team members the same grade, but we still want to know what everyone worked on and what their role was.

 ### References